-A/C Performance Check
+AC Performance Check

-To make the system most efficient, every manufacturer has specified the exact amount of R134 gas your SUV A/C needs.
-In order to know what is in the system, you can check the low and high pressure gauges that Peak Auto technicians can hook up to your A/C system.
+To make the system most efficient, every manufacturer has specified the exact amount of R134 gas your SUV AC needs.
+In order to know what is in the system, you can check the low and high pressure gauges that Peak Auto technicians can hook up to your AC system.
 The low pressure side should have low pressure about 60 psi, and the high pressure side should have 250 or even up to 400 psi of pressure.

-Today’s refrigerant, (R134) has very small molecules and some of these can slowly pass through the hoses and seals in a system over time.
-In fact if your vehicle is 5 years old, has never had any A/C work done and is not blowing as cold as it should, it may just be a little low on refrigerant and the evacuation and re-charge of the system is all that you may require to get your A/C blowing cold again.
-But if you have a leak, it is important that we find the leak and fix it.
+Today’s refrigerant, (R134 and 1234YF) have very small molecules and some of these can slowly pass through the hoses and seals in a system over time.
+In fact if your vehicle is 5 years old, has never had any AC work done and is not blowing as cold as it should, it may just be a little low on refrigerant.
+Evacuation and re-charge of the system is all that you may require to get your AC blowing cold again.
+But if you have a leak, it is important that Peak Auto finds the leak and fix it.

 Leaks can be detected two ways.
-One way to detect a leak is to add die into the oil while charging an A/C system.
-The die will stain the area where the gas is escaping ad with the aid of a U/V light and special glasses, the die can usually be spotted efficiently.
-The other way to detect an A/C system leak on your car is with a Freon sniffer.
+One way to detect a leak is to add a die into the oil while charging an AC system.
+The die will stain the area where the gas is escaping and with the aid of a UV light and special glasses, the die can usually be spotted efficiently.
+The other way to detect an AC system leak on your car is with a Freon sniffer.
 These hand held machines breath in the air and can detect when R134 is present.

 At Peak Auto, we use this device when no dies has been added to the system prior to our inspection.
 After the leak is detected and the area that is at fault is repaired or replaced, then a full evacuation of the system is necessary before adding the R134 Freon/gas to the system.
 The evacuation or vacuum is important to remove all air so that the gas does not mix and get diluted.